What is the Brain Bee Challenge?

 Round 1: Online Quiz

-Round 1 is held during Brain Awareness Week.
+Round 1 is held during the month of March and over Brain Awareness Week.
 Students study through Education Perfect (Brain Bee lessons can be found here).
 They then complete an online quiz to determine their knowledge and understanding of the structure and function of the brain.
 The online quiz is hosted on the Education Perfect testing platform.
-Round 1 will take place for the entire month of March in 2020.
+The assessment for Round 1can be done any time between March 1 and 31

 Round 2: Regional Finals